-All staff should be familiar with the indicators of abuse and should ensure that they have read the descriptions of different types of abuse in section five of this report.
+All staff MUST complete training on safeguarding.
+All staff must be able to recognise the indicators of abuse and should ensure that they have read the descriptions of different types of abuse in section five of this report.
 Further support on how to recognise the signs of abuse can be found by following this link.